risingwavelabs/risingwave-docs/versioned_docs/version-1.8/ingest/ingest-from-upstash-kafka.md

 ## Ingest and process data from Upstash Kafka

-### Create a RisingWave cluster
+### Create a RisingWave project

-Create a RisingWave cluster in [RisingWave Cloud](https://cloud.risingwave.com/) using the free plan.
-See the [documentation of RisingWave Cloud](/cloud/manage-clusters/) for instructions.
+Create a RisingWave project in [RisingWave Cloud](https://cloud.risingwave.com/) using the free plan.
+See the [documentation of RisingWave Cloud](/cloud/manage-projects/) for instructions.

 ### Create a source

-Once you have deployed the RisingWave cluster, create a source in the [Query console](/cloud/console-overview/) using the following SQL query:
+Once you have deployed the RisingWave project, create a source in the [Query console](/cloud/console-overview/) using the following SQL query:

 ```sql
 CREATE SOURCE wiki_source (